chrishengler/twaddle/docs/capitalization.md

 either the first character output by the Twaddle sentence, or any character which, ignoring whitespace, is immediately preceded by `.`, `!`, or `?`.

-The English first person pronoun `I` will also be placed in upper case whenever it appears as a complete word while the sentence case strategy is activated.
+The English first person pronoun `I` is a special case.
+It will be output in upper case whenever it appears as a complete word from raw user-input while the sentence case strategy is activated.

+#### `i` as dictionary entry

+If the letter `i` in lower case appears as a dictionary entry, it is assumed that there is a particular purpose for the lower case representation, which will be retained when printing it as a lookup result in sentence case.

 ## Persistent mode